 They prefer to nest inside a building and need a few inches around the entrance to safely enter and leave.
 Unlike other birds, they don't usually leave piles of droppings under their nest places.

 SOS Swifts was established in 2014 to add support to the national effort to raise awareness of the threats faced by swifts.
 It is a joint initiative between Suffolk Wildlife Trust and Suffolk Ornithologists' Group.
-Throughout the year the group are holding a series of events where you can come and find out more about the species and hopefully watch them screaming above you.
-The dates for these events are on the left of this web page.
+Each year the year the group holds a series of swift conservation information events.

-If you use Twitter please let us know when you see your first swift in 2016 by using #SOSswifts
+If you use Twitter please let us know when you see your first swift each year by using #SOSswifts

 You can also record screaming parties and nest sites via the Suffolk Biological Records survey form.